cryptimeleon/cryptimeleon.github.io/docs/lazy-eval.md

 There are a couple of ways you can force evaluation to be done.

 Calling `compute()` on a `LazyGroupElement` instance will start the computation in a separate thread.
 This is a non-blocking operation.
-The only exception to this are any of the counting groups; here `compute()` blocks instead.
+The only exception to this is `DebugGroupElement`; here `compute()` blocks instead.
 This serves to avoid race conditions.
 You should use `compute()` whenever a term has been fully constructed as waiting any longer won't offer any additional benefits, and you might as well use your idle cores.